-If you’re not able to get out and about on birdwatching walks, then you can simply set up a bird feeder that’s visible from a window and sit back and watch the birds flock to it.
+If you’re not able to get out and about on birdwatching walks, then you can simply set up a bird feeder that’s visible from a window.
+Then sit back and watch the birds flock to it.
 A pair of binoculars will come in handy too, so you can really get a good look at them.

 If you get yourself a book to help identify them, then you can learn all about the different species and test your own knowledge, which is great for memory.

 Birdwatching can also help with reminiscing, as the appearance of certain species and the sounds of birdsong can trigger memories.